 Freelance film directors earn handsomely and have a stable and steady flow of income.
 However, it is to be noted that the freelance entertainment industry is huge and highly competitive, and in order to make a name in the industry, you will have to do a little bit of homework.

 Lately, there has been an increase in the number of freelance directors, who have not undertaken an academic course in direction but attained skills through training and experience.
-While this is laudatory, keeping the competition in mind it is recommended you undertake some or other course in movie direction.
+While this is laudatory, keeping the competition in mind it is recommended you undertake some or the other course in movie direction.
 Under this head, we shall learn about certain educational qualifications which may help you score big as a film director in the freelance community.

 - Although no particular educational qualification is mandatory to become a film director, 10+2 qualification is still considered a basic requirement.
 This means there is no age bar in this case.